AcademySoftwareFoundation/rez/docs/source/package_definition.rst

 .. py:attribute:: version
    :type: str

    This is the version of the package.
-See :ref:`basic_concepts:versions` for further details on valid package versions.
+See :ref:`versions-concept` for further details on valid package versions.

    .. code-block:: python

       version = "1.0.0"

+.. _build-package-attributes:

 Build Time Package Attributes
 -----------------------------